Murder of Rachel McLean

-Rachel Margaret McLean (1971–1991) was a British student at St. Hilda's College in Oxford, England, when she was murdered by her boyfriend, John Tanner, a day after she had refused his marriage proposal.
-In the aftermath, Tanner concocted ruses in an attempt to allay suspicion, and elaborated a series of lies in an attempt to confuse the crime investigation and outwit the police.
+Rachel Margaret McLean (August 1971 – 14 April 1991) was a British student at St. Hilda's College in Oxford, England, when she was murdered by her boyfriend, John Tanner, a day after she had refused his marriage proposal.
+In the aftermath, Tanner concocted ruses in an attempt to avoid suspicion, and elaborated a series of lies in an attempt to confuse the crime investigation and outwit the police.

 McLean, who was born in the English town of Blackpool and raised in nearby Carleton, was a second-year student studying English Language at St. Hilda's when Tanner, a 22-year-old British-born New Zealand national, strangled her on 14 April 1991 and hid her body under the floorboards of her house.

 Murder

 On the evening of 13 April 1991, Tanner was due to arrive in Oxford by train at 6 p.m.
 McLean, 19 years old, went to meet him at the station.
 Discovering that the train had been delayed, she returned home.
 At around 7:30 p.m., Tanner arrived at the house by taxi.

 The following day was FA Cup semi-finals day in football, and McLean and Tanner, an avid Nottingham Forest fan, planned to spend the day at home.
 She studied in the front room while he watched the game on television.
 Afterwards, the couple were seen by neighbours outside the house at around 4:30 p.m., which was the last time McLean was seen alive.

 Later that evening, Tanner strangled McLean, then forced her head face down and tied a ligature around her neck.
 In his confession, Tanner told detectives that he spent several hours looking for a hiding place for the body in the house.
 It took police searchers seventeen days to locate the body hidden in an eight-inch-high gap at the back of a cupboard under the stairs, crammed with household junk.
 After emptying the cupboard's contents, Tanner had dragged McLean's body, clothed in ski pants and a T-shirt, from the adjacent bedroom, along the hall, and into the recess under the floor.
 He then crawled along under the hallway to hide the body under the floorboards of her bedroom.

 The Evening Gazettes 5 December 1991 front-page headline of the murder.